-The apostle Paul teaches that love is “the law of Christ” and thereby supreme and sufficient (Gal.
-5:14; 6:2).
+The apostle Paul teaches that love is “the law of Christ” and thereby supreme and sufficient (Galatians 5:14; 6:2).
 He also teaches that love is the foundation of Christian obedience.
-Even if we manifest the gifts of the Spirit and do good works, they do not profit us unless they are done in love (1 Cor.
-13:1-3).
+Even if we manifest the gifts of the Spirit and do good works, they do not profit us unless they are done in love (1 Corinthians 13:1-3).

-He also teaches that God shows His love to us in that Christ died for us (Rom.
-5:8) and that nothing will separate us from the love of Christ (Rom.
+He also teaches that God shows His love to us in that Christ died for us (Romans 5:8) and that nothing will separate us from the love of Christ (Rom.
 6:37-39).
-And this is not just a theological truth, but the “love of Christ controls us” (2 Cor.
-5:14) and provides us with an ability to live the Christian life.
+And this is not just a theological truth, but the “love of Christ controls us” (2 Corinthians 5:14) and provides us with an ability to live the Christian life.

 Knowing God’s Will

 How do we make proper moral choices based upon biblical principles?
 The Bible does provide biblical guidelines on a vast array of issues.
 Christians also have the liberty to make individual moral choices in areas of moral neutrality.
 Ultimately, making moral choices involves discerning the will of God in one’s life.

 Whole books have been written on how we can know the will of God, but we can summarize a few key principles here.

 First, we can know God’s will through the Bible.
 Before considering any other way to discern God’s will, one should ask whether the Bible has already provided guidance in this area.
 The Bible is full of God’s specific commands and principles.